5ecompendium/bestiary/_creatures/the-ravager-flier-form.md

 this trait doesn’t function at the start of the Ravager’s next turn.
 The Ravager only dies if it starts its turn at 0 hit points and doesn’t regenerate.

-***Tunneler.*** The Ravager can burrow through solid rock at half of its burrowing speed, leaving a 10 foot-wide, 16-foot-high tunnel in its wake.

 ***Vampiric Healing.*** Whenever the Ravager hits with a melee attack, it regains hit points equal to half the damage it inflicts on its opponent, up to its hit point maximum.